bridgesense/dotfiles/README.md

 Tmux Shortcuts
 ---
 The leader key Ctrl-a can be followed by the next key concurrently without holding them all down at once.
+This installation includes [Tmux Ressurrect](https://github.com/tmux-plugins/tmux-resurrect) and is configured to save VIM sessions when detatching which may be brought up again after a reboot using `tmux a -t <session_no>`.
+Use `tmux ls` to list saved sessions.

 #### General Shortcuts:
 * `Ctrl-a d` Detatch from current session and close Tmux.
 Run `tmux attach` to resume later.